 Massachusetts Invasive Plants Advisory Group

-The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts (23 pages) lists which plants are threatening or may soon threaten the Commonwealth's natural heritage.
-In this document, the 66 evaluated species are divided into three categories: invasive (33); likely invasive (29); and potentially invasive (4).
+The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts lists which plants are threatening or may soon threaten the Commonwealth's natural heritage.
+In this document, the 66 evaluated species are divided into three categories: Invasive (35); likely invasive (29); and potentially Invasive (3).
 Over six years in preparation, the list is based on scientific criteria utilizing historic records and current data to establish that certain species are causing a severe present or possible severe future impact across the Commonwealth or in local areas.
 Included in the document are the criteria used to evaluate the plants, definitions, a description of the procedure and list of members.
 Annotations are also included.

 The documentation, references and worksheets upon which the committee based its decisions can be viewed at the Natural Heritage and Endangered Species Program, Massachusetts Division of Fisheries and Wildlife and Game in Westborough, MA.